Healthcare Ethics Conference 2026

 View External Link

 Drawing on a Judeo-Christian background, my mission is to illuminate these questions with clarity and compassion.
-As a dedicated patient advocate, I am committed to the truth that every human person possesses infinite dignity and worth.
+As a dedicated patient advocate, I am committed to the truth that every human person possesses inherent dignity and inviolable worth.

 Caroline is a board-certified and licensed genetic counselor dedicated to providing faith-informed and family-centered genetics education.

-Through diverse experiences in clinical care, family advocacy, project management, genetic variant science, and model organism research, Caroline has developed a holistic and comprehensive approach to life-affirming guidance in genetics.
+Through diverse experiences in clinical patient care, family advocacy, project management, laboratory genomic science, and model organism research, Caroline has developed a holistic and comprehensive approach to life-affirming guidance in genetics.

-Caroline earned her undergraduate degree in Biology from Hillsdale College before completing her Masters in Genetic Counseling at the University of Minnesota.
-She is board-certified by the American Board of Genetic Counseling (ABGC).
+Caroline earned her Bachelor of Science degree in biology from Hillsdale College before completing her Masters in Genetic Counseling at the University of Minnesota.
+She is board-certified by the American Board of Genetic Counseling (ABGC) and licensed by the Minnesota Board of Medical Practice.

-Caroline is a member of the American Association of Pro-Life OBGYNs (AAPLOG) and a member of the Medical Advisory board at Be Not Afraid, an organization that connects parents to trauma-informed case management services following a prenatal genetic diagnosis.
+Caroline is a member of the Minnesota Genetic Counselors Association (MNGCA) and the American Association of Pro-Life OBGYNs (AAPLOG).
+She serves on the Medical Advisory board at Be Not Afraid, an organization that connects parents to trauma-informed case management services following a prenatal genetic diagnosis.
+She is currently enrolled in Be Not Afraid’s Parent Care Coordinator training program.

 Caroline is a speaker at the Converging Roads ethics conference in Austin, TX, discussing Genetic Screening, Genetic Engineering, and Human Dignity.